An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Acknowledgements

 \section{Acknowledgements}

-We thank James Gleeson {and Laurent H\'{e}bert-Dufresne for useful discussions.
-We are particularly grateful to Juwon Kim for his many helpful comments on our manuscript.} K.-I.G. thanks the Department of Mathematics at UCLA for hosting him during part of this work {and acknowledges the support of a National Research Foundation of Korea (NRF) grant (No. RS-2025-00558837) funded by the Korea government (MSIT).}
+{We thank James Gleeson and Laurent H\'{e}bert-Dufresne for useful discussions, Juwon Kim for many helpful comments on our manuscript, and two anonymous referees for useful feedback.} K.-I.G. thanks the Department of Mathematics at UCLA for hosting him during part of this work {and acknowledges the support of a National Research Foundation of Korea (NRF) grant (No. RS-2025-00558837) funded by the Korea government (MSIT).}